Eric13531/CS348-Project/README.md

 We have implemented our first feature, which shows the averages of a player given player_id, You can see it by visiting `http://127.0.0.1:8000/player_averages/?player_id=1`

+Running the React app and setting the app URL to `http://127.0.0.1:8000` will run the frontend

 Here are the expected results:

 ![Screenshot of Players and Stats](screenshots/player_stats.png)